 Assist Neighborhood Councils in establishing appropriate priorities and open SARANet Projects based on these Neighborhood Council Priorities, as needed;

 Maintain at least one project centered on a Neighborhood Council Priority, per assigned beat.
 CRO’s are allowed to overlap beat projects as needed.

+Maintain at least one open project per ???, which should, based on police services needed, center on a Neighborhood Council Priority.
+(Include something that includes completing a certain number of projects?)

+Current: 1-3 projects per year; 1 open project.

 Report on the progress of Neighborhood Council Priorities by presenting reports on the progress of each Neighborhood Council Priority at Neighborhood Council meetings to the extent possible;

+Report on the progress of Neighborhood Council Priorities by presenting reports on the progress of each Neighborhood Council Priority at Neighborhood Council meetings in a manner determined by the CRO in partnership with the Neighborhood Council.
+Such reports may be presented by:

+Presenting brief oral reports on the progress of each Neighborhood Council Priority

+Submitting written reports to the sponsoring Neighborhood Council (reports may be submitted to the Neighborhood Council Chair or Vice Chair, and a copy provided to the associated Neighborhood Service Coordinator to include in the Neighborhood Council’s next meeting.

 Coordinate with Neighborhood Service Coordinators and community leaders to utilize community-based organizations to resolve problems;